justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 A multithreading API is provided based on [SRFI 18](http://justinethier.github.io/cyclone/docs/api/srfi/18).
 Most of the work to support multithreading is accomplished by the runtime and garbage collector.

 Cyclone attempts to support multithreading in an efficient way that minimizes the amount of synchronization among threads.
 But objects are still copied during minor GC.
 In order for an object to be shared among threads the application must guarantee the object is no longer on the stack.
-This can be done by using synchronization primitives (such as a mutex) to coordinate access.
-It is also possible for application code to initiate a minor GC before an object is shared with other threads, to guarantee the object will henceforth not be relocated.
+One solution is for application code to initiate a minor GC before an object is shared with other threads, to guarantee the object will henceforth not be relocated.

 ## Reader